dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 * The cookie authentication middleware uses an implementation of [DataProtectionProvider](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider). `DataProtectionProvider` provides data protection services for the encryption and decryption of authentication cookie payload data.
 The `DataProtectionProvider` instance is isolated from the data protection system used by other parts of the app.
   * A common [data protection key](xref:security/data-protection/implementation/key-management) storage location is used.
 The sample app uses a folder named *KeyRing* at the root of the solution to hold the data protection keys.
   * [DataProtectionProvider.Create(System.IO.DirectoryInfo)](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider.create?view=aspnetcore-2.0#Microsoft_AspNetCore_DataProtection_DataProtectionProvider_Create_System_IO_DirectoryInfo_) accepts a [DirectoryInfo](/dotnet/api/system.io.directoryinfo) for use with authentication cookies.
 The sample app provides the path of the *KeyRing* folder to `DirectoryInfo`.
   * [DataProtectionProvider](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionprovider) requires the [Microsoft.AspNetCore.DataProtection.Extensions](https://www.nuget.org/packages/Microsoft.AspNetCore.DataProtection.Extensions/) NuGet package.
-The package is available to ASP.NET Core 2.0 apps when referencing the [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage ([NuGet.org](https://www.nuget.org/packages/Microsoft.AspNetCore.All/)).
+To obtain this package for ASP.NET Core 2.0 and later apps, reference the [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage.
+When targeting .NET Framework, add a package reference to `Microsoft.AspNetCore.DataProtection.Extensions`.

 ## Share authentication cookies among ASP.NET Core apps